MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 isentropes (neutral surfaces) by means of a diffusion operator oriented along the local isentropic surface.
-The second part, GM (Gent and McWiliams 1990 :cite:`gen-mcw:90`, Gent et al. 1995 :cite:`gen-eta:95`), adiabatically re-arranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.
+The second part, GM (Gent and McWiliams 1990 :cite:`gen-mcw:90`, Gent et al. 1995 :cite:`gen-eta:95`), adiabatically rearranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.

 CPP options enable or disable different aspects of the package